 People who have a mild asthma attack are usually able to treat it without assistance from a health care practitioner.
 Typically, they use an inhaler to deliver a dose of a short-acting beta-adrenergic drug such as albuterol, move into fresh air (away from cigarette smoke or other irritants), and sit down and rest.
 They can use the inhaler 3 times 20 minutes apart if needed.
 An attack usually subsides in 5 to 10 minutes.
 An attack that does not subside after using an inhaler 3 times or that gets worse is likely to require additional treatment supervised by a doctor.

 People who have severe symptoms should typically go to an emergency department.
 For severe attacks, doctors give frequent (or sometimes continuous) treatment using inhaled beta-adrenergic drugs and sometimes anticholinergic drugs.
 For people who are having great difficulty breathing, beta-adrenergic drugs may be given by injection.
 People are also given a corticosteroid, such as prednisone, by mouth.
 Supplemental oxygen may be given during attacks.

 Generally, people who have a severe asthma attack are admitted to the hospital if their lung function does not improve after they have received an inhaled beta-adrenergic drug and corticosteroids by mouth or vein.
 People also are hospitalized if they have a seriously low blood oxygen level or a high blood carbon dioxide level.

-Intravenous fluids may be needed if the person is dehydrated.
-Antibiotics also may be needed if a doctor suspects a lung infection.
+Antibiotics may be needed if a doctor suspects a lung infection.
 However, most such infections are due to viruses for which (with a few exceptions) no treatment exists.